When searching for your flooring, you will face three contrasting options

 Lacquered Wood Flooring

 Nowadays, lacquered floors are often heavily promoted.
-The finish is nearly always factory applied with no work left to be done on site.
-This can be popular for some people because of the short term convenience of laying a 'pre-finished' floor.
-However, lacquered finishes are often very difficult to repair on site when scratches and scuffs appear.
+The finish is nearly always factory applied with no work left to be done on site and this can be popular for some because of the short term convenience of laying a ‘pre-finished’ floor.
+Lacquers also tend to have high levels of stain resistant and water resistance and can be a good choice for those looking for a pre-treated floors in rooms more prone to water and spills, such as kitchens.

+However the disadvantage of a lacquered finish is they are often much more difficult to repair on site when scratches and scuffs appear.
 Keep in mind, although lacquers can be hard wearing, no finish is scratch proof and in time signs of wear and tear are bound to show.

-Replenishing damage on a lacquered board is very difficult and this does put many people off this type of finish.
-In our experience, sales of lacquered floors are also decreasing due to a perception that they often resemble the shiny, almost fake looking, finish that many cheap laminate floors will have.
+In our experience, sales of lacquered floors are also decreasing due to a perception that they often resemble the shiny, almost fake looking, finish that many cheap laminate floors can have.

 So what are the alternatives?